vitptosek/AlzaCaseStudy/readme.md

 ORDER BY 2 DESC;
 ```

-Somethin very similar is used with help of EF Core to achieve in *Product/GetAvailable* endpoint.
+Something very similar is used with help of EF Core to achieve in *Product/GetAvailable* endpoint.
 ## License

 [![CC0](https://licensebuttons.net/p/zero/1.0/88x31.png)](https://creativecommons.org/publicdomain/zero/1.0/)

 To the extent possible under law, [Vit Ptosek](https://github.com/vitptosek) has waived all copyright and related or neighboring rights to this work.
+Happy coding.